nvim-telescope/telescope.nvim/README.md

 ### Customize Default Builtin behavior

-You can customize each default builtin behavior by adding the preferred options into the table that is passed into `require("telescope").setup()`.
+You can customize each default built-in behavior by adding the preferred options into the table that is passed into `require("telescope").setup()`.

 Example: